Matthew Kreuzer: Professional career

 Kreuzer made his AFL debut in Round 3 of the 2008 season against Essendon at the MCG on 5 April 2008, impressing on debut and scoring a goal with his first kick.
 He played largely as the second ruckman through the early part of the season.
 He earned a NAB Rising Star nomination in his ninth game (against Port Adelaide), after moving into the forward-line in the final quarter and scoring three goals, which helped Carlton overcome a 30-point deficit in wet conditions; he would ultimately poll eleven votes to finish fourth for the award.
 Towards the end of the season, Kreuzer was playing both ruck and forward roles.
 He was noted for his accuracy in front of goal, scoring 13 goals and only one behind in his debut season.

 Kreuzer played all twenty-three games in his second season, again sharing ruck duties and spending some time in the forward-line, again scoring thirteen goals.
 He finished fifth in the John Nicholls Medal.
 Kreuzer continued as one of the club's top two ruckmen in 2010, and he played his 50th AFL game in Round 7.

 In Round 13, 2010, after 56 consecutive games from debut, Kreuzer ruptured his anterior cruciate ligament after landing awkwardly in a marking contest.
 He had a conventional knee reconstruction, and missed eleven months of football, returning to VFL football in May 2011 and to Carlton in Round 12, 2011.
 He played every game for the rest of the 2011 home-and-away season, but after 12 months out of the game was well below his best, polling best-and-fairest votes only once.

+In 2013, Kreuzer injured his foot in Carlton's round 1 33-point loss to Port Adelaide at Marvel Stadium.
+It was the same foot that Kreuzer had operated on at the end of 2013.

 In 2017, Kreuzer had a career best season only missing one game.
 He was selected in the initial 40-man All Australian squad and finished third in Carlton's best and fairest.

 Before the beginning of the 2018 season it was announced that Kreuzer would be part of Carlton's new leadership group for the first time in his career.

 At the end of the 2018 season, Kreuzer had relinquished his position in the leadership group, along with Alex Silvagni and Lachlan Plowman.

 In the opening round of the 2020 AFL season against Richmond, Kreuzer suffered a foot injury which initially ruled him out for three to four months, but he did not play again and announced his retirement, with immediate effect, on 10 September 2020.
 Following his retirement, Kreuzer was appointed ruck coach at Carlton in December 2020.